-Mayor Lee was elected on November 8, 2011 by the people of San Francisco while he was serving as Interim Mayor, appointed unanimously as successor mayor by the Board of Supervisors on January 11, 2011 to fill the remaining year of former Mayor Gavin Newsom’s term who was sworn in as California’s Lieutenant Governor.
+Mayor Lee was elected on November 8, 2011 by the people of San Francisco while he was serving as Interim Mayor.
+He had been unanimously appointed as successor mayor by the Board of Supervisors on January 11, 2011 to fill the remaining year of former Mayor Gavin Newsom’s term who was sworn in as California’s Lieutenant Governor.

-Mayor Lee has championed balancing the budget to keep San Francisco safe, solvent and successful, reforming City pensions, economic development, job creation and public safety as his top priorities.
+Mayor Lee championed balancing the budget to keep San Francisco safe, solvent and successful, with reforming City pensions, economic development, job creation and public safety as his top priorities.

-Mayor Lee is Chair of the US Conference of Mayors Technology and Innovation Task Force.
+Mayor Lee was Chair of the US Conference of Mayors Technology and Innovation Task Force.